When Rachel Félix met her childhood idol, the famous writer Alexandre Dumas, she could not contain her excitement. It didn't last.

 When was it sent?

 Based on the two letters described above, the meeting referred to in this third letter would have to have been written after Rachel and Dumas’s initial encounter in Madrid, which was the event that triggered the exchange of letters that had so deeply offended Rachel.
-Or, in other words, we don’t actually know.
+In other words, we don’t precisely know.

 Did Rachel eventually respond to Dumas’s advances?
 Did they ever make up and become friends?